What are Receivables and Accounts Receivable?

 NNN Sales revenues

-The sale to Mercury becomes an Account receivable for Grande Corporation.
-As a result, Grande's Accounts receivable account balance increases by (is debited for) $84,400.
+The sale to Mercury becomes an account receivable for Grande Corporation.
+As a result, Grande's Accounts receivable account balance increases by (debits) $84,400.
 Grande also claims sales revenues at this time by simultaneously increasing (crediting) its Sales revenues account by the same $84,400.